-Easy Chinese Green Beans Recipe
+Easy Chinese Green Bean Stir-Fry Recipe With Tofu

-Green Beans are Fiber-Rich
+Green Beans Are Fiber-Rich

 - 1/2 cup carrots, cut into strips

 - 3 cloves of garlic, chopped

 - 1 tablespoon tomato paste

 - dash of iodized salt and ground pepper